-It is unsettling to find a lump on your pet.
-Any and all lumps should be checked out by your veterinarian, especially if your pet is acting sick.
-Your vet will assess the location, duration, firmness, and size.
-A needle aspirate may also be taken to look at what type of cells make up the lump.
-Here is a collection of "lumps and bumps" resources and photos to answer questions about common lumps in dogs and cats.
+Finding a lump on your pet can be scary.
+All lumps should be checked by a veterinarian, especially if your pet acts lethargic, seems to be in pain, or keeps licking or rubbing the lump.
+Your vet will assess the location, size, firmness and duration, and may use a needle to aspirate the lump and examine the cells under a microscope.
+This collection of "lumps and bumps" resources and photos answers some common questions about lumps in dogs and cats.

-This is a surgical step-by-step of a lipoma removal.
-Please note: The photos in this gallery are graphic and not for those who are squeamish at the sight of blood or surgery.
+This surgical step-by-step shows the removal of a lipoma.
+Please note: The graphic photos in this gallery may not be appropriate for those who feel squeamish at the sight of blood or surgery.